SC5/sc5-styleguide/README.md

 You should familiarize yourself with both [KSS](https://github.com/kneath/kss) and [node-kss](https://github.com/kss-node/kss-node) to get yourself started.

-SC5 Styleguide provides additions to KSS syntax which you can learn [below](#user-content-documenting-syntax).
+SC5 Style guide provides additions to KSS syntax which you can learn [below](#user-content-documenting-syntax).

 ### As a command line tool

-Styleline command line tool searches all *.css, *.scss and *.less files from source directory and generates stand-alone styleguide to output path.
-You can host styleguide files yourself with any HTTP server or start built-in web server.
+Styleline command line tool searches all \*.css, \*.scss and \*.less files from source directory and generates a stand-alone style guide to output path.
+You can host the style guide files yourself with any HTTP server, or use the built-in web server.

 Installing as a global command line tool